 In the past, I found unhealthy ways to manage my anxiety and it was only through opening up, first to my therapist, then to friends, family, and colleagues that I’ve been able to shift my mindset and adopt healthier strategies to manage my mental health.
 But despite the progress I made with my therapist, I still struggled during times when I wasn’t occupied.
 My psychologist suggested that I see a psychiatrist to be assessed for Attention Deficit Hyperactivity Disorder (ADHD) and I received a confirmatory diagnosis at the age of 25.

 The diagnosis wasn’t a huge surprise – I and people around me had suspected I might have ADHD – but getting a clinical diagnosis made it official and put a label on it, which was both scary and liberating at the same time.
-While it was hard to come to terms with at first, I realized that some of what I’d considered to be personality traits such as forgetfulness, high energy, and trouble concentrating were actually symptoms, as were traits that caused me a lot of anxiety relating to how I would interact with others like interrupting and talking over people.
+While it was hard to come to terms with at first, I realised that some of what I’d considered to be personality traits such as forgetfulness, high energy, and trouble concentrating were actually symptoms, as were traits that caused me a lot of anxiety relating to how I would interact with others like interrupting and talking over people.

 In many ways, I wish I’d gotten the diagnosis sooner.
 I think part of the reason that I didn’t is because I wasn’t in an environment that created a safe space to talk about mental health.
-I believe that there’s a generational and gender divide in New Zealand which means that people from my mum’s generation, for example, aren’t as open to talking about or recognizing mental ill health.
+I believe that there’s a generational and gender divide in New Zealand which means that people from my mum’s generation, for example, aren’t as open to talking about or recognising mental ill health.
 She comes from a generation that thinks it’s a ‘young people problem.’
 Likewise, many men across the generational divide are conditioned to not show their feelings and discuss mental health.

 What’s needed is for more people to open up about their mental health.
-By raising awareness in this way, it helps normalize the conversation.
+By raising awareness in this way, it helps normalise the conversation.
 And in the workplace, when senior leaders, and men especially, are willing to have that conversation, it helps others feel OK to talk about their own mental health.

 What I’ve learned is that you rarely can tell what someone is dealing with based on appearances so we should interact with others with empathy, compassion and above all, kindness.